-- 5.B.29 For Emission Point AA-900, the permittee shall demonstrate continuous compliance with the applicable nitrogen oxides (NOX) emission limitations specified in Condition 3.B.26(a) by conducting routine performance tests annually and no later than fourteen (14) calendar months following the previous completed performance test.
-Testing shall be conducted in accordance with the following specifications: - (a) Each performance test shall be conducted in accordance with 40 CFR 63.4400(a)(1) (3); Subpart KKKK and done at any load condition within plus or minus twenty-five percent (25%) of the maximum peak load (i.e. 100%).
-However, the permittee may conduct testing at the highest achievable load point if at least seventy-five percent (75%) of the peak load cannot be achieved in practice. - (b) Each performance test shall consist of three (3) separate test runs with a minimum time per run of twenty (20) minutes. - (c) The permittee shall demonstrate compliance with the applicable NOX emission limitation at each tested load level.
-Compliance shall be achieved if the three-run arithmetic average emission rate at each tested level meets the applicable emission limitation.

-(d) If the results from a performance test is less than or equal to 75% of the emission limitation, the permittee may reduce the frequency of subsequent performance tests to once every two (2) years and no later than twenty-six (26) calendar months following the previously completed performance test.
-However, if the results of any subsequent performance test exceeds 75% of the applicable $NO_X$ emission limitation, the permittee shall resume performance testing on an annual basis and shall not to exceed fourteen (14) calendar months following the previously completed test.
+- 5.B.27 For Emission Point AA-900, the permittee shall demonstrate compliance with the applicable nitrogen oxides (NO_X) emission limits specified in Condition 3.B.23(a) by conducting routine performance tests on an annual basis [and no later than fourteen (14) calendar months following the previous completed performance test].
+The permittee shall conduct each test shall in accordance with the following specifications: - (a) Each performance test shall be conducted in accordance with 40 CFR 63.4400(a)(1) (3); Subpart KKKK and done at any load condition within plus or minus twenty-five (25) percent of the maximum peak load (i.e. 100%).
+However, the permittee may conduct testing at the highest achievable load point if at least seventy-five (75) percent of the peak load cannot be achieved in practice. - (b) Each performance test shall consist of three (3) separate test runs with a minimum time per run of twenty (20) minutes. - (c) The permittee shall demonstrate compliance with the applicable NO_X emission limitation at each tested load level.
+Compliance shall be achieved if the three-run arithmetic average emission rate at each tested level meets the applicable emission limitation. - (d) If the results from a performance test is less than or equal to 75% of the emission limitation, the permittee may reduce the frequency of subsequent performance tests to once every two (2) years and no later than twenty-six (26) calendar months following the previously completed performance test.
+However, if the results of any subsequent performance test exceeds 75% of the applicable NO_X emission limitation, the permittee shall resume performance testing on an annual basis and shall not to exceed fourteen (14) calendar months following the previously completed test.